MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 DELEGATEDPERMISSIONCLASSIFICATIONS <IMicrosoftGraphDelegatedPermissionClassification[]>: The permission classifications for delegated permissions exposed by the app that this service principal represents.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[Classification <String>]`: permissionClassificationType
   - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
 Does not support $filter.